cyrilmhansen/mir-sys/doc/99_glossary.rst

 ------------------------

 Interpreter
     The engine that executes MIR code directly without compiling it to machine code.
-Useful for debugging and rapid iteration.
-    *See:* :doc:`03_interpreter`.
+In this project, the interpreter is compiled directly into the heart of the core library to ensure execution capability even when JIT is unavailable.
+    *See:* :doc:`03_interpreter`, :doc:`19_mir_implementation` (Section 72).

 Generator (``mir-gen``)
     The component that translates MIR IR into native machine code for the host architecture.
     *See:* :doc:`04_jit_pipeline`, :doc:`19_mir_implementation` (Section 2).

+Disassembly
+    The process of converting raw machine code bytes back into human-readable assembly instructions.
+MIR uses system tools like ``objdump`` via pipes to provide this capability for debugging.
+    *See:* :doc:`19_mir_implementation` (Section 69).

+Target Inclusion
+    The architectural pattern of including target-specific C files directly into the main implementation to create a monolithic, highly-coupled backend for each CPU architecture.
+    *See:* :doc:`19_mir_implementation` (Section 70).

 Simplification
     A transformation pass that canonicalizes MIR code (e.g., splitting memory-to-memory moves) to make it suitable for the generator.